aturner-epcc/a2v12-post/about/policies/diversity-inclusion.md

 ### An Inclusive Environment

-When organising the event, ARCHER staff should consider the overall environment for attendees.
+When organising the event, ARCHER2 staff should consider the overall environment for attendees.
 Is it welcoming and inclusive for all attendees?
 For example, is there a quiet room available?
 Are there faith rooms available?
 Are there appropriate spaces and facilities for people wishing to breastfeed, either in company or in private?

 ### Catering